 Upgrading MemberMouse to the Latest Version

 Note: If you don't see the upgrade notification and you are on an older version of MemberMouse, from the MemberMouse menu click on General Settings and then from the Manage Install menu, click on Repair Install.
 Following this, go to the MemberMouse dashboard and you should see the upgrade notification.
+If you are still not seeing the notification, you can follow these instructions to manually upgrade.

 Once on the WordPress Plugins page, scroll down to the MemberMouse plugin and you'll see a message that says there's a new version of the MemberMouse plugin available.
 Click the update now link to start the update process.